 New York City is known for many things, and many of those things are culinary.
 Somewhere on the long list of iconic New York foods is the humble hot dog.
 It won’t be the first thing on anyone’s list of great NYC foods, I imagine, but I doubt anyone would dismiss the idea that it rightfully belongs somewhere on that list.

 I lived in New York City ages ago.
 And in my early and mid 20s, I had my share of late-night Katz’s hot dogs.
 Yes, the pastrami sandwich is amazing, but sometimes you want a hot dog, and they make a hell of a hot dog.
 I also partook in the occasional recession special at Grays’ Papaya: two delectable hot dogs and a papaya drink (now $4.95; I honestly can’t say what it was when I last lived there).
 I left NYC and took a somewhat circuitous path that ultimately led to Los Angeles, also a great hot dog city.
 Having spent well over a decade there, I hit all the hot dog highlights at some point (or many points): Pink’s, Dodger dogs, Carney’s, street dogs wrapped in bacon.
-I’ve been back on the east coast for a while now, reasonably close to the city, and it like it was about time to check out some of NYC’s most loved hot dogs.
+I’ve been back on the east coast for a while now, reasonably close to the city, and it felt like it was about time to check out some of NYC’s most beloved hot dogs.

 205 E Houston at Ludlow